Flat Plate Deflection & Stress Calculator

 When These Formulas Apply

 The calculator uses small-deflection (Kirchhoff) thin-plate theory, which assumes the plate is thin relative to its span and that deflections stay small, typically below about half the plate thickness.
 Beyond that range, in-plane membrane action begins to carry load and the real plate is stiffer than the linear result; a geometrically nonlinear analysis is then required.
 The closed-form cases also assume idealised edge supports and either a uniform pressure or a single central load.
-Real plates with off-centre or multiple loads, partial pressures, openings, stiffeners, or mixed edge conditions need a finite element model.
+Real plates with off-centre or multiple loads, partial pressures, openings, stiffeners, or mixed edge conditions need specialist plate or shell finite element software.

 Related Calculators